Cheat Sheet:

 The music...

 Crashing chords, luscious melodies, soaring high notes – Andrew Lloyd Webber’s score is dizzyingly intoxicating.
-It’s packed with songs famous the whole world over, including The Phantom’s seductive solo 'The Music of the Night', Christine and Raoul’s 'All I Ask of You', 'Masquerade' and the title song, with its thundering chromatic chords.
+It’s packed with songs famous the whole world over, including The Phantom’s solo 'The Music of the Night', Christine and Raoul’s 'All I Ask of You', 'Masquerade' and the title song, with its thundering chromatic chords.

 Georgina Hopson and dancers in Handa Opera on Sydney Harbour - The Phantom of the Opera.
 Photo: Prudence Upton.